mt-cs/bark-hour/README.md

-BarkHour Ticket Purchase Web Application
+BarkHour
 ===========================================
+*Ticket Purchase Web Application*

 <img width="1359" alt="barkoursc" src="https://user-images.githubusercontent.com/60201466/170530690-ee45683d-9118-4af5-b803-962f2dbc3a57.png">

 Looking for dog-friendly events and things to do with your dog?

 BarkHour is an EventBrite web application for dog people in San Francisco.
 This project implements a two-tier ticket purchase web application with a Java (Jetty/Servlets) front end and an SQL backend.
 BarkHour uses [Thymeleaf](https://www.thymeleaf.org/) to generate HTML.
 It's also supported with Javascript, CSS, and Bootstrap templates.

+### Running Application

+Run `BarkourApp.java` as SpringBoot application.

 ### Features